Double Degree in English and American Studies

 Application and deadlines

-To take part in the pre-selections of the European Joint Degree in English and American Studies you must follow the online procedures described on the official Joint Degree website.
+To take part in the pre-selection of the European Joint Master's Programme in English and American Studies, applicants must follow the online procedures described on the official Joint Programme website.

-Ca’ Foscari students asking for Italian/English exam certificates should see details on the page dedicated to certificates, graduation diplomas and supplements.
+Ca’ Foscari students who need Italian/English graduation or enrolment certificates with exams should see details on the page dedicated to certificates, graduation diplomas and supplements.

 Students enrolled in other universities should ask their university to release exam certificates in English.

-As soon as you receive the admission letter from the European Joint Master's Degree in English and American Studies, you must follow the procedure with particular attention to deadlines.
+Provisional acceptance does not automatically guarantee admission to the programme: after receiving the admission letter for the European Joint Master's Programme in English and American Studies, students must follow the enrolment procedure with particular attention to deadlines.